JeneralMotors/slyscan/README.md

 # Slyscan

-Slyscan is a Python tool for parallelized port scanning using threading, providing information about open ports and banners on specified hosts.
+Slyscan is a Python tool for parallelized port scanning using asyncio and multiprocessing, providing information about open ports and banners on specified hosts.

 ## Features